AntoninaNazarova/RNN_wOpt_poly/README.md

 Section *//3_Test pool data preparation//* involves random setting of the weigh parameters of the input, output and context unit layers.

 ## Custom features/ Hyperparameter Optimization ##
 While the developed recurrent neural network architecture works quite well on a variety of datasets, optimization of certain hyperparameters forces noticeable improvement in prognosing performance.
 The optimization strategy for iRPROP- method includes greed search of parameter delta0 corresponding to the minimum of the loss function (denoted in the RMSE metrics).
-The optimization strategy for NormalyzedBP approach proceeds with finding optimal parameter ap responsible for reaching of global minimum in backpropagation approach.
+The optimization strategy for ATransformedBP approach proceeds with finding optimal parameter ap responsible for reaching of global minimum in backpropagation approach.
 Parameter ap is denoted as Normalization_factor in session *//1_Initialization of the working registers.//* Once hyperparameter optimization is complete, i.e. the corresponding loss function equals to the minimum value, the found optimal Normalization_factor (if Normalyzed_BP) and delta0 (if iRPROP-) should be applied for evaluation of prediction performance.

 ## Table of concepts ##
-As an outline of the proposed RNN model, the table of concepts relative to both iRPROP- and Normalized_BP learning procedures is the following:
+As an outline of the proposed RNN model, the table of concepts relative to both iRPROP- with initial weight update optimization and ATransformedBP learning procedures is the following:

 #### 1. Initialization of the working registers ####